Emperor Xizong of Tang: Early reign: rebellions led by Wang Xianzhi and Huang Chao

 Almost immediately thereafter, Wei Baoheng, who had been exceedingly powerful late in Emperor Yizong's reign, was exiled and later forced to commit suicide in exile.
 Meanwhile, Tian Lingzi became very influential, and was described as the actual decision-maker for most of the important decisions of state, as Emperor Xizong was young and trusting of him.

 Early in Emperor Xizong's reign, a terrible drought-driven famine took over the heart of the Tang realm.
 As described by the imperial scholar Lu Xi, who would become chancellor in late 874:

 I personally saw the devastation of the drought last year.
-As far west at Guo Prefecture [(虢州, in modern Sanmenxia, Henan)] and as far as the Great Sea [(i.e., the East China Sea)], the spring wheat only yielded half as much as it should; the various food crops of the fall yielded very little, and even less of an yield did the winter vegetables have.
+As far west at Guo Prefecture [(虢州, in modern Sanmenxia, Henan)] and as far as the Great Sea [(i.e., the East China Sea)], the spring wheat only yielded half as much as it should; the various food crops of the fall yielded very little, and even less of a yield did the winter vegetables have.
 The poor people ground the seeds of the spatterdock into powder, and ate it with the leaves of the pagoda tree as they were vegetables.
 Some people suffered even worse, indescribable fates.
 For several years now, year by year there were poor harvests, and the people fled to other prefectures, leaving just the helpless people with nowhere to go, sitting in the ruins of their villages awaiting starvation.

 Lu urged that Emperor Xizong waive all taxation on the prefectures affected by the famine and immediately start disaster relief efforts.
 Emperor Xizong issued an edict agreeing with Lu's suggestions, but it was said that no actual disaster relief was actually carried out.
 Meanwhile, the southwestern regions of the empire, largely unaffected by the famine, was instead embroiled in the wars with Dali.

 As the famine continued, the people who were displaced by the famine began to lose hope in the imperial government, and they gathered in roving bands, pillaging for food.
 By 874–875, a large group had gathered under the leadership of Wang Xianzhi and Huang Chao.
 Within a few months, Wang and Huang had gathered tens of thousands of men in their army.
 Meanwhile, the army officer Wang Ying also rebelled and led his band of rebels to pillage the southeast coast.
 There were numerous smaller bands of rebels roving around the realm.